PeterYaoNYU/CompilerInOCaml/gc/README.md

 - [x] Passed all tests converting cish output to legitimate c code
 - [ ] Integrating the mark and sweep garbage collector and tests if it is working correctly
+- [ ] Code the stop and copy garbage collector
+- [ ] benchmarking the performance.
+Memory locality, the stop interval, overall runtime, memory patter.
+Main tool is Linux perf.

 # update
 assemble